theAdhocracy/record-player/README.md

   - Will need a smaller version (simplified) for nav?
 - Create CD image
 - Image optimisations (webp)
+- Review accessibility of Toggle (generally) and current usage (specifically)

 - ✅ Scrobble button
 - ✅ Display other albums by an artist on the artist page